 We know that data without context are just noise, there is need for an infrastructure of connection among those creating a culture of health and equity.
 And with that knowledge, there is so much more that can (and should) be done to leverage our collective impact.
 So, in an effort to remain ahead of the curve in this ever-changing landscape, we’re taking a risk and heading down a slightly different path than what you may be used to seeing on the Commons.
 We believe this is the best way to support all communities working toward a common good.
 We’re creating a space where data meets context, where knowing moves to action, and where stories are data with souls attached.

 We’re asking for your patience – and maybe even some grace – as we launch a new version of Community Commons, one that is probably a little less than perfect, because it’s something we believe in.
 Innovation (and collaboration!) is messy; we don’t always want to show how the sausage gets made, but it’s time.
+On December 31, the old Community Commons will close and will reopen as a brand new, exciting site on January 7, 2019.
+We’re ready to show you what we’ve been working on and get input on where we should go from here (Check out our FAQs!).
 Rest assured there’s one thing that hasn’t changed: it is still all of us, together for the common good.

 PS: Register now to attend one of our sneak peek webinars to preview the new Commons, followed by an interactive question and answer session with our team.